scalawithcats/scala-with-cats/src/pages/applicatives/semigroupal.typ

 <sec:semigroupal>

-#href("http://typelevel.org/cats/api/cats/Semigroupal.html")[`cats.Semigroupal`] is a type class that
-allows us to combine contexts[^semigroupal-name].
+`cats.Semigroupal` is a type class that allows us to combine contexts.
 If we have two objects of type `F[A]` and `F[B]`, a `Semigroupal[F]` allows us to combine them to form an `F[(A, B)]`.
-Its definition in Cats is:
+Its definition in Cats is

 ```scala
 trait Semigroupal[F[_]] {